vinophantom/vinophantom.github.io/_posts/2020/2019-07-03-ByeByeNPE.md

 }
 {% endhighlight %}
 Look at the method `doSomething()`.
-Suppose `s` is a null reference,these operations invoke the member methods of argument `s`, it will throws a NPE.
+Suppose `s` is a null reference, these operations invoke the member methods of argument `s`, it will throws a NPE.

 To avoid this NPE, we can modify the code as below.